 Project built area: 20.511 m²

 Photographs: Fernando Guerra – FG + SG

-The latter is organized along an interior street, creating a direct contact with the amphitheaters and allowing the optimization of the administrative staff’s traffic.
+The latter is organized along an interior street, creating direct contact with the amphitheaters and allowing the optimization of the administrative staff’s traffic.
 The prioritization of the walkways follows a functional logic and is designed to optimize traffic while reducing acoustic nuisances.
-Similarly, gateways and corridors create a second level traffic system thus multiplying the views.
+Similarly, gateways and corridors create a second-level traffic system thus multiplying the views.

 Low-rise, the buildings are different towers encamped on the ground by strong volumes, opaque, but lightened by a set of gateways and corridors, creating a dynamic space.
 The architecture reveals itself gradually from the opacity to long and sharp slots and finally to large frames on perspectives, views, or gardens.
-The ocher tone of the volumes accentuates the clair-obscur and the impression of both privacy and openness on the outside.
-The project tries to define its personality in this duality: the user is confronted to different levels of understanding and ownership, from this stems the relationship to the architecture.
+The ocher tone of the volumes accentuates the Clair-obscur and the impression of both privacy and openness on the outside.
+The project tries to define its personality in this duality: the user is confronted with different levels of understanding and ownership, from which stems the relationship to the architecture.

 The greenery is deliberately let to expand out of the geometric pattern to win its freedom, appearing to result from a random nature.
 These different architectural and landscape arrangements create a variety of environments that enrich the space for the benefit and comfort of the user’s senses.

 SAAD EL KABBAJ, DRISS KETTANI & MOHAMED AMINE SIANA ARCHITECTS